 The company recommends the small for younger people or teens, those who haven’t given birth vaginally or those with a lower cervix.

 Capacity: 38 ml

 The company recommends the regular size for people who’ve given birth or those with a higher cervix.

 Daisy Cup Length

 In terms of length, this menstrual cup is one of the longer ones out there at 70 mm and 76 mm.
-If you have a low cervix (learn how to measure it here), you’ll probably want to consider one of the shorter menstrual cups that come in at 60 mm and even go down to around 50 mm.
+If you have a low cervix, you’ll probably want to consider one of the shorter menstrual cups that come in at 60 mm and even go down to around 50 mm.

 However, one solution is to trim the stem if you have a low cervix.
 Doing so will make the cups 48 mm (small) and 52 mm (regular) long, which should work for people even with a very low cervix.
 Just be sure to not trim the stem when the cup is inside of you!

 Where this period cup might excel is for people with a high cervix.
 In this case, you’ll want a cup that’s longer so it’s easier to remove.
 A cup that’s 60 mm long for example might be difficult to find when it’s inside of you if you have a cervix height of 80 or 90 mm.

 Daisy Cup Capacity